 Bacoa’s light boxes displaying the bold letters had become their hallmark.
 Though, we felt the typography was outdated and belonged to another era.
 We wanted to keep the light boxes and redefine their containing typography.
-Galano Grotesque designed by Rene Bieder for Font Fabric was the answer.
+Galano Grotesque designed by Rene Bieder was the answer.
 The grotesque typeface had the harmonic geometry, yet the clean and enduring characters we were looking for.
 We made a fine pairing with Marian –a contemporary reinvention of the classic typefaces– from Commercial Type.
 With the 1800 italic version in the key colour orange we found the redefined neon character that would recall the soul of the classic hamburger bar.

 In the era where juicy foodie images are commonplace, we felt an urge to set a new twist to the art direction and visualisation of the food.
 By completely avoiding food photography and instead veil the dishes in fine composed aquarelles by Jenny Adams, we reached a subtle mood of imagery to accompany the menu and other graphic applications in the restaurants.

 We wanted to reflect the idea of the community of Bacoa, the variance of the people and the growing enthusiasts.
 Instead of focusing on the food, build a vibe and mood in the images that echoes the environment and experience.
 By defining the personas and their relationships and moments spend in the restaurants around the city we could create the crucial connection.
 Behind the camera we commissioned Leo García Mendez to capture these moments in the restaurant.
 Instead if emphasise the local itself, we wanted to capture the sociable environment of the guests –families, couples, friends– all in the warm tones of Leo’s documenting lens.
 Through the texture and light in his photos we could follow the feel of the aquarelles and identity and create the consistency that the restaurant was lacking.